hadrienj/hadrienj.github.io/_posts/2020-02-28-Essential-Math-for-Data-Science.md

 ---

 I'm very happy to introduce my work in progress for the book  <a href="https://learning.oreilly.com/library/view/essential-math-for/9781098115555/">"Essential Math for Data Science"</a> with O'Reilly (in Early Release for those who have access to the O'Reilly plateform).
+It should be available in September 2020.

 <a href="https://learning.oreilly.com/library/view/essential-math-for/9781098115555/">
 	<img src="../../assets/images/Essential-Math-for-Data-Science/cover.jpg" width="40%" alt="Cover of the book Essential Math for Data Science" title="Cover of the book Essential Math for Data Science">